 So, for the whole regression analysis of this study the adjusted R square were considered to provide a better estimation of the true population than the normal R square.
 The results of the regression analysis are as following.

-a) Regression Analysis of Internal Service Climate and Employees' job satisfaction
+40 a) Regression Analysis of Internal Service Climate and Employees' job satisfaction

 To analyze the conceptual framework several independent variables were entered into the multiple regression equation: Reliability, Assurance, Tan gibility, Empathy and Responsiveness.
-The model summary in Table 9 presents how much of the variance in the dependent variable employees' job satisfaction is explained by the model.